GW Law Faculty Publications & Other Works

 Abstract

-AI governance underscores the AI “supply chain” and the “many hands” involved in the production of AI systems.
-Even when it addresses downstream risks, the focus remains on AI's producers.
-Although invaluable and important, this production-centered approach risks overlooking what happens when real people use AI tools.
+AI governance underscores the AI “supply chain” and the “many hands” involved in the creation of AI systems.
+Although invaluable, this production-centered approach risks overlooking what happens when people use AI tools.
+That’s a mistake, because user interactions determine the real-world impact of these tools.

-This Essay identifies and theorizes AI governance’s missing half, which I call the “demand side.”
-The demand side begins after deployment of an AI model and refers to the distinct, emergent challenges that occur as people engage with AI tools over time.
-Focusing on information privacy as a concrete example, I analyze human interactions on the demand side and identify three types of challenges that arise in, out of, and via generative AI systems.
-This Essay’s demand-side framework and associated typology applies to a range of values and policy issues, from privacy, to bias, to transparency, and beyond.
-Unless we account for the contextual ways that humans interact with AI systems on the ground, our regulatory interventions will remain incomplete at best and pernicious at worst.
-The demand side offers a way forward.
+This Essay contends that regulating AI and holding the appropriate actors responsible requires far more attention to what happens after deployment of an AI system.
+The supply chain is an invaluable start, but it’s not a linear chain.
+Rather, it is a circle that must incorporate users’ engagement with AI tools as part of post-deployment feedback.
+To do so, we must distinguish among different categories of challenges that occur as people engage with AI tools.
+Focusing on information privacy as a concrete example, I identify three types of challenges that arise in, out of, and via generative AI systems.
+Each type requires a different kind of policy response.
+Unless we account for the contextual ways that humans interact with AI systems on the ground, it is users who will bear the cost of harms, and our regulatory interventions will remain incomplete at best and pernicious at worst.

 GW Paper Series